Descent098/ahd/README.md

 ## TODO

-- [ ] Replace all instances of package_name in this file
+- [x] Replace all instances of ahd in this file
 - [ ] Fill out all the sections in this file with your own information
 - [ ] The [development guide](#development-contribution-guide) below will help you use the advanced features of this template
     - [ ] Finish creating setup.py